hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Preface.md

 ## Who Should Read This Book

-Who should know how to make a system:
+If we need to make a system:

 - Scalable
 - Highly available
 - Maintainable

+This book can help us.

 ## Scope of This Book

 We are not interested in technical details of how to use a particular technology.

-The architecture of data systems and the ways are integrated into data-intensive applications.
+Main focus is on the architecture of data systems and the ways are integrated into data-intensive applications.

 Open platforms also reduce risk of vendor lock-in.